 How to find the literary agent that’s right for you

-Literary agents aren’t a one-size-fits-all profession.
+Literary agencies aren’t a one-size-fits-all profession.
 You’ll need to find the one that loves the kind of work you do.
 Not all literary agents represent all genres, and not all of them are going to be the right match for you and your book.
-Here are some ways to track down the perfect literary agent that will help you sell your book.
+Here are some ways to track down the perfect literary agent.

 1. Check agency listings

 Have a look at literary agency listings to get an idea of who’s out there.
-There are many online databases out there that have extensive listings of literary agents, with details on the sort of work they’re interested in representing, as well as a few of the authors that they’re associated with.
+There are many online databases out there that have extensive listings of literary agents, with details on the sort of work they’re interested in representing and a few of the authors that they’re associated with.
 This is a great way to start narrowing down who might be a good fit for your work.

 As a reader and writer, you probably already know some authors whose stories are similar to yours.
 They may have inspired you along your writing journey.
-With the magic of a quick Google search, it’s now easier than ever to find out who’s representing your favourite authors.
+With the magic of a quick Google search, it’s now easier than ever to find out who’s representing your favorite published author.
 Then you can reach out to them and explain that you think you’d be a good fit for their style in your book pitch letter (we’ll look more at how to pitch your book below).